 All gifts to the library are accepted with the stipulation that gifts become the Library’s property.
 As such, donated materials may be discarded or added to the collection, following the selection criteria.
 The library cannot appraise donated items (books, DVDs, CDs, paintings, sculpture, etc.) for tax purposes.

 Challenged Library Materials

-Primarily, the North Central Texas College Libraries support the curriculum and provide resources that will offer students and faculty the opportunity to explore topics in depth.
-Patrons with concerns about library materials are invited to discuss their concerns informally with the library director and/or to request an official review.
+Primarily, the NCTC Libraries support the curriculum and provide resources that will offer students and faculty the opportunity to explore topics in depth.
+Patrons with concerns about library materials are invited to discuss their concerns informally with the Dean of Libraries and/or to request an official review.
 To request an official review, patrons may submit a “Request for Reconsideration of NCTC Library Resources” form (Appendix 1) which will be reviewed by NCTC librarians.
-Any further appeal will go to the NCTC library committee for their review.
-The decision of the library committee is final.